Deploying apps

 }

-Then in your app, you can easily get configuration information for backing services.
+Then in your app, you can get configuration information for backing services.
 This is an example of how to connect to a PostgreSQL service.

 var cfenv = require("cfenv");